chrisgnovi/novi.github.io/_pages/cv.md

   * Debugged firmware written in C.
   * GIT and JIRA for version control.

+University of Wyoming
-University of Wyoming, August 2015 - July 2017
+  * Research Assistant, August 2015 - July 2017

-Developed creative technical hypotheses/data analysis methodologies to solve hydrological water issues throughout the western US using geophysical methodologies.
+    * Developed creative technical hypotheses/data analysis methodologies to solve hydrological water issues throughout the western US using geophysical methodologies.
     * Wrote 1000’s of lines of code in Python, C and MatLAB
     * Developed a new geophysical method for geotechnical engineering analysis
     * Published findings in the Geophysical Research Letter

 Education
 ======